The-Social-Proof-Foundation/blob-storage/README.md

 ## 📄 Documentation

 - [Architecture](./ARCHITECTURE.md): Detailed system architecture and economic model
-- [Integration Guide](./INTEGRATION.md): How to integrate this module with your MYS codebase
+- [Integration Guide](./INTEGRATION.md): How to integrate this module with the MySocial codebase

 ## 🧩 Key Components